motleystate/dabeplech/docs/contribution_guide/api_connector.rst

 There is not automatic way to help you use your parsers while adding an API connector using a parser to structure the response into JSON.

-At the moment, please refer to the ``bioapi.kegg`` module for examples using parsers.
+At the moment, please refer to the ``dabeplech.kegg`` module for examples using parsers.

 ..
 Note::
     An more abstracted way of dealing with parser will be extracted in the future when needed.